reu-dev/razel/README.md

+# razel

+## Naming

-# chained commands executor (cce)
+* cce: chained commands executor
-or chained tasks executor (cte)
+* cte: chained tasks executor
+* razel: rusty bazel, reu's bazel

 ## Goals / Ideas

 * fast and correct, like Bazel
 * built-in convenience functions
     * parse measurement from stdout of task, aggregate them
+    * concat output files, e.g. jsonl, csv
     * optionally replace outputs on errors
     * summary grouped by tasks to make task errors understandable
     * JUnit test output, e.g. for GitLab CI
 * simple query language to filter tasks
 * task scheduling and caching depending on resources
     * automatic disk cleanup locally and for cache
     * disk usage, RAM, network speed and parallel instances of external tools might be limited
     * measure/predict task execution time and output size
 * transparent remote execution
 * data/results down/upload to storage, e.g. Git LFS, MinIO
     * local access to important outputs of remotely executed tasks
 * execute native processes in sandbox, like Bazel
     * provide specified inputs, check expected outputs
     * in ramdisk?
 * support wasi
     * no need to compile tools for Linux, Windows, Apple x64, Apple M1, ...
     * bit-exact output on all platforms?
     * wasm provides sandbox
     * integrate wasi executor to avoid dependency on additional tool
 * support executing single command
     * for developing/debugging or even for low-level integration in (Python) scripts
 * support executing batch files containing commands

 ## Why not ...?

 * Bazel
     * additional launcher script required for some simple tasks
         * using stdout of action as input for another action
         * parsing measurements from stdout of action
         * CTest features like FAIL_REGULAR_EXPRESSION, WILL_FAIL
     * difficult to get command lines for debugging
     * no automatic disk usage limit/cleanup for local cache - all temp output needs to fit on disk
     * no native support for response files
     * resources cannot be reserved to run real-time critical tests
 * CTest
     * no caching / remote execution